blhmr/HCML/README.md

 ## Installation

-HCML is a configuration markup language, but right now it can only be used as a C library to manipulate `.hcml` files, interpreter and more wrappers for more languages are coming soon only if this gets any popular.
+HCML is a configuration markup language, but right now it can only be used as a C library to manipulate `.hcml` files, more wrappers for more languages are coming soon only if this gets any popular.
 Here is how to install the library on your system (UNIX):

 ```bash
 git clone https://github.com/blhmr/HCML.git